gopasspw/gopass/docs/features.md

 gopass clone git@example.com/pass.git
 ```

 This runs `git clone` in the background.
-If you don't want `gopass` to use the default directory of "$HOME/.password-store", then you can specify an additional parameter:
+If you don't want gopass to use the default directory of "$HOME/.password-store", then you can specify an additional parameter:

 ```bash
 gopass clone git@example.com/pass-work.git work # This will initialize the password store in the "$HOME/.password-store-work" directory
 ```

-Please note that all cloned repositories must already have been initialized with `gopass`.
+Please note that all cloned repositories must already have been initialized with gopass.
 (See the previous section for more details.)

 ### Adding Secrets